probcomp/bayesrest/README.md

     echo "127.0.0.1 bayesrest.probcomp.dev" | sudo tee -a /etc/hosts

 ### 3. Create a `.bdb` file

 BayesREST requires that you provide it a `.bdb` file for which analysis has already been performed.
 Rename that file `database.bdb` and place it at the project root.

+### 4. Unpack `loom` libraries

+If you are using the `loom` backend, you will need to get a `.tar` file of the loom library files and unpack it in the repo's root directory.

-### 4. Configuration
+### 5. Configuration

 BayesREST is configured via a `.yaml` file.
-To get started, copy `config-example.yaml` and edit to reflect your local environment, ***then write the path to that file into `docker-compose.yml`.*** The values you must configure are:
+To get started, create a new `config.yaml` file, copy the contents of `config-example.yaml` into it, and edit to reflect your local environment, ***then write the path to that file into `docker-compose.yml`.***

+The values you must configure in `config.yaml` are:

 - `bdb_file`: The filename of the `.bdb` file to issue queries against (which must be in the local directory)
 - `loom_path`: The absolute path to your loom directory _within your running docker image_